Atredies/Atredies/README.md

 ## Hi there 👋

-I am a highly motivated and passionate IT Professional with an emphasis on solution finding.
-I am inquisitive by nature and enjoy learning on how IT Components function.
+I am building webapps and their infrastructure creating great products.

 ## What I am focusing on
-- 🌱 I'm currently learning AI and ML with Python
+- 🌱 I'm currently building Webapps for a variety of business together with DevOps solutions
-- 🔭 I’m currently working as a DevOps Engineer
+- 🔭 I’m currently working as a DevOps Freelancer
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/cristian-m-464488165)